hannahmseidl/hannahmseidl/content/post/index.md

 # Publication name and optional abbreviated publication name.
 # publication: In *Wowchemy Conference*
-publication_short: Draft available upon request
+publication_short: DIW Weekly Report, 20/21/22, 2025

 # abstract: : I study the effects of quantitative easing on aggregate consumption through house price movements in a state-of-the-art HANK model with # housing subject to fixed adjustment costs and frictional intermediation.

-abstract: I study the transmission mechanism of Quantitative Easing (QE) in the form of large-scale asset purchases in the mortgage market to aggregate consumption.
+# abstract: I study the transmission mechanism of Quantitative Easing (QE) in the form of large-scale asset purchases in the mortgage market to aggregate consumption.
 To this end, I develop a New Keynesian model that features heterogeneous households, a microfounded housing market, and frictional intermediation.
 This model helps explain the empirical evidence suggesting that QE increases aggregate consumption by raising house prices.
 I find that higher house prices account for around half of QE's stimulative effects, with higher labor income contributing the remaining half.